-Our semi truck repair tips and tricks will save truckers some $$.
+Our semi truck repair tips and tricks may save truckers some $$.
 Bookmark this page of handy repair tips, tricks and advice for reference when you need some help diagnosing or fixing your rig.
 We’ll add truck repair tips to the page as we accumulate them.

 We’ll try to help you keep your truck out of the shop.
 Reduce your repair bills so you can keep more of your hard-earned money in your pocket, where it belongs.